knowledgejunkie/dotfiles/README.md

 ### i3 dependencies

-In order for "now playing" music information to be displayed in i3blocks, it is necessary to manually download and install the [playerctl][playerctl] utility.
+In order for "now playing" music information to be displayed in i3blocks, it is necessary to install the [playerctl][playerctl] utility.
+On Debian, it is packaged for testing/sid in the playerctl package.
-Not yet available in the Debian repos, a deb file of the current release should be available [here][playerctl]

 ### Vim dependencies